MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/limits-tshoot-virtual-tables.md

 # [Oracle (preview)](#tab/oracle)

 - For Oracle connector limitations, go to [Oracle connector reference](/connectors/oracle/).
-- Oracle table needs to have a primary key defined
+- Oracle table needs to have a primary key defined.
-- Oracle table needs to have at least one string type field besides the primary key
+- Oracle table needs to have at least one string type field besides the primary key.

 ---